 - Typos and spelling mistakes: These can cause a lot of embarrassment for brands and marketers, especially if your misspelled headline is plastered across the country.

 - Fact-checking: If you’re reviewing a document that includes statistics or data points, you should double-check the sources and numbers to make sure they’re accurate.
-In the worst cases – especially in the medical, legal, or financial industries – publishing false information can lead to huge fines.
+In the worst cases – especially when reviewing medical, financial, or legal files – publishing false information can lead to huge fines.

-- Context: For documents like product brochures, it’s important to make sure the copy and images work together.
+- Context: For individual files like product brochures, it’s important to make sure the copy and images work together.
 After all, you don’t want an image of a suit next to a line of text about a dress.

 How to ask someone to review a document